besttoolsforever/CipherSmith/README.md

 ---
 ### 📂 File Structure

-Here's a look at the project's layout.
-Only the files in the root directory are needed for the latest version to work.
 CipherSmith/
 ├── LICENSE           # The important legal stuff (MIT License) ├── README.md         # You are here!
 The project's manual 👋